michalrus/interview/README.md

 ## Possible improvements

 * It’s very tempting to calculate the tuples on the fly.
-Unfortunately they have to be sorted on time sent and not received.
+Unfortunately, they have to be sorted on time sent and not received.
 What could be done, though, is keeping only last 500 ms in memory and rejecting any latecomers in the final result.

 * Instead of sorting the *m* list at the very end, insertions could be used.
-(However, it’s worth noting, that the *m* list is more/less well sorted already).
+(However, it’s worth noting, that the *m* list is more/less well sorted already—however, reversed).

+* Typed channels should be used for communication.
+Related: using `nsendRemote` (to treat a node more/less like a process) seems smelly.

 * Regarding node discovery: